-China and Taiwan ‘involved in stand off’ on second day of military drills
+China and Taiwan ‘involved in standoff’ on second day of military drills

 The key targets include infrastructure like military logistics facilities and mobile targets “to annihilate them in one fell swoop if necessary”, said the Global Times report.

-Taiwan’s defence ministry said it was paying particular attention to the People’s Liberation Army’s Rocket Force which is in charge of China’s land-based missile system.
+Taiwan’s defence ministry said it was paying particular attention to the People’s Liberation Army’s Rocket Force, which is in charge of China’s land-based missile system.

 “Regarding the movements of the Chinese communists’ Rocket Force, the nation’s military also has a close grasp through the joint intelligence, surveillance and reconnaissance system, and air defence forces remain on high alert,” the ministry said.